xavierbox/InteractiveChartWinforms/README.md

-# InteractiveChartWinforms
+# Interactive Chart for Winforms
-Work on progress
+Work on progress...

 This project is a dll that allows to add Zoomin, Panning and Editing to winforms charts with one sinle line of code